-Note that a EMIR stand down is planned for November 2022 and this will last three months, hence EMIR is offered only for observations to be taken between September and November 2022.
+Note that a EMIR stand down is planned for late 2022 - early 2023 and this will last three months, hence EMIR will be offered on a "shared risk" basis.
+After that, the new higher sensitive detector would be available for its use in S23A.